rasmus-saks/aken-ajalukku/App/README.md

 If you're looking to sign the app with your own keys, refer to [Sign Your App](https://developer.android.com/studio/publish/app-signing.html) in the Android Studio manual for generating a keystore file and then set `RELEASE_STORE_FILE`, `RELEASE_STORE_PASSWORD`, `RELEASE_KEY_ALIAS` and `RELEASE_KEY_PASSWORD` in your `~/.gradle/gradle.properties` file.

 Gradle will automatically handle cases where there is an existing older version of the app present on the phone.

+To run the unit tests, use `gradlew test`.
+To run instrumented tests on all connected Android devices and emulators, use `gradlew connectedAndroidTest`.

 # License
 This project is released under the GNU GPLv3 license, for more information see `LICENSE.txt`